mhsavery/airbnb_clone/README.md

 # airbnb_clone
-Replica of an old version of the airbnb website
+Replica of an old version of the airbnb website using bootstrap